hemaldias/hemaldias.github.io/_projects/relax.md

 </video>
 </div>

 An early prototype of the rack and pinion mechanism used is shown.
-If the video fails to load click here.

 ![](/images/relax/exploded.jpg)